ligato/docs/docs/developer-guide/kvscheduler.md

 ![kvs-system](../img/user-guide/2components-ligato-framework-arch-KVS2.svg)

-</br>You can retrieve information for the KV Scheduler using [agentctl][agentctl] and [REST APIs][kvs-rest-api].
+</br>You can retrieve information from the KV Scheduler using [agentctl][agentctl] and [REST APIs][kvs-rest-api].

+!!!
+Note
-Note that you can use the KV Scheduler system for any application containing an object with other dependent objects.
+    You can use the KV Scheduler system for any application containing an object with other dependent objects.

 ---

 ### Mediator Pattern

-KV Descriptors employ a [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern), where plugins are decoupled and no longer communicate directly with each other.
+KV Descriptors employ a [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern), where plugins are decoupled, and do not directly communicate with each other.
 Instead, any interactions between plugins occur through the KV Scheduler mediator.

 Plugins provide CRUD callbacks, and describe their dependencies on other plugins through one or more KV Descriptors.
-The KV Scheduler can then plan operations without knowing what the graph vertices stand for in the system.
+The KV Scheduler plans operations without knowing what the graph vertices stand for in the system.

 Furthermore, the number and variety of configuration items can grow without altering the transaction processing engine, or increasing the complexity of the components in your application.
 You just need to implement and register new KV Descriptors.